Kek Lok Si Temple In Penang - Travelswithsun

 There is a lift (inclined lift) at the temple base car park that you can ride up to the Guan Yin statue.

-The lifts fit around 10 adults so you will likely have to wait for your turn.
+The lifts fit around 10 adults so you will likely have to wait for your turn if it’s a weekend.
 The rides are short and not as steep as the funicular train up to Penang Hill.

 1. Lower Station – Foot Hill Car Park